Aerospace911/Roblox-Galaxy-Perfect-Warp-3.5/README.md

 8. Open the [Desmos template](https://www.desmos.com/calculator/xzc0pys7an) that I have made for you
 9. Copy the X cords and paste them into the x column with the corresponding warp notch value in the y column.
 10. Right click the script and select edit script
+11. Change the "placeholder" for variables a and b to the values given by demos

 ## 2
 ### 3